Japan vows to improve border checks, bail after Ghosn flight

 Security cameras at his home operated 24 hours a day, but the footage only had to be submitted to the court on a monthly basis, according to lawyers’ documents detailing Ghosn’s bail conditions.

-Ghosn had been charged with under-reporting his future compensation and breach of trust in diverting Nissan money for his personal gain.
+Ghosn is charged with under-reporting his future compensation and breach of trust in diverting Nissan money for his personal gain.
 He insists he is innocent.

 His bail has been revoked, and Interpol has issued a wanted notice.
 Japan does not have an extradition treaty with Lebanon, but Mori left open the possibility Japan could seek Ghosn’s return.